SEBK4C/OpenDoctor-Spec/README.md

 - Tools and APIs are hardcoded

 > [!NOTE]
-> Given the same input tokens, an old doctor agent will always generate the same output tokens, ensuring consistent medical advice.
+> Deterministic : Given the same input tokens, a doctor agent will need to always generate the same output tokens 100% of the time.

-### Testing Requirements
+### Testing Requirements:
 > [!TODO]
-> - [ ] Test Tool APIs with "dummy data"
+> - [ ] Test Tool APIs with Deterministic "dummy data" Implement on MCP_test servers
-> - [ ] Implement MCP_test server with dummy data list
-> - [ ] Validate LLM determinism in practice
+> - [ ] Validate LLM determinism in practice, identify and eliminate

 ## Standards